-There are four fairly common ways of interpreting this difficult passage.40 However, I will only focus on the dramatic interpretation.
+There are four fairly common ways of interpreting this difficult passage.
+However, I will only focus on the dramatic interpretation.
 These positive statements about Israel's future and particularly about having a son of David on the throne are all dramatic language.
-This was a minidrama.
-It was like all other dramas we have examined, in that the truth is not in the specific dramatic language but in the overall truth pictured by that language.
+This was a mini-drama.
+It was like all other dramas we have been examined, in that the truth is not in the dramatic language but in the overall truth being portrayed in the drama.
 This taught that God was with them and would always take care of them.